amitmurthy/JuliaREPL_Proto/README.md

 Implementation
 --------------
+- has only two small relevant files - html/js/REPL.js is javascript file while src/jserver.py is the back-end python server
-- jserver.py is the daemon managing Julia Sessions.
+- jserver.py is the process managing Julia Sessions.
 It directs incoming messages to the right julia process.
     * Multiple users can share the same session
     * the subprocess module is used to spawn a julia process